Check Your Class Schedule

 To request an appointment with an advisor, please visit hsu.edu/advising.

-Students and faculty are required to use hand sanitizer upon entry to classrooms and computer labs.
+- Students and faculty are encouraged to use hand sanitizer upon entry to classrooms and computer labs.

 Classes will be delivered through in-person, remote, and/or hybrid instructional methods.
 Class modality will be identified in Canvas and Campus Connect.